pksilen/vitja-service/README.md

 # Vitja service

 TODO
-- Implement TransactionService
-  - one same connection for transaction id
-  - remote caller gives transaction id in HTTP header Backk-transaction-id
-- ExecuteMultipleInsideTransaction is ExecuteMultipleInsideLocalTransaction, don't allow executeInsideremoteTransaction calls
-- ExecuteMultipleInsideDistributedTransaction, don't allow executeInsideRemoteTransaction calls, but allow remote services to be called and wrap all them of in needed remoteTransactions
-- ExecuteMultipleXXXX, create tracing span
-- executeInsideRemoteTransaction, create tracing span
 - executeMultiple use previous response value as argument for next
 - Response headers added:
   - X-content-type-options: nosniff